sassanostvar/hopperscapes/README.md

 </p>

 ## Data
 Data curation for the HopperScapes project is ongoing.

-Part of the effort is focused on sampling established Northeast populations of Lycorma delicatula.
+Part of the effort is focused on sampling established Northeast populations of _Lycorma delicatula_.

-At the same time, we are using online sources to assemble a pan-hemipteran dataset.

-### Local sources:
-- Morningside Heights, New York City
-- Hudson River Valley, New York

 Locally sourced specimens are imaged using transmitted light microscopy.
-Specimen collection and image metadata are organized as defined in [hopper_vae.data.record.py](./hopper_vae/data/record.py).
+Specimen collection and imaging metadata are organized as specified in [hopper_vae.data.record.py](./hopper_vae/data/record.py).

-### Web sources:

-- Wikipedia Commons
-- iNaturalist
-- FLOW hemiptera databases

 ## Dataset structure
 Light microscopy data are organized according to the [ome-zarr](https://github.com/ome/ome-zarr-py) specification: